conda-forge/cfep/cfep-23.md

 When Gitter was integrated in the Matrix protocol and migrated to the Element client, it gained encryption features.
 This meant that security sensitive items could be discussed in the regular private rooms.
 As a result, Keybase was abandoned and its contents migrated to a secure secret management vault.

 The integration in the Element ecosystem was seen as exciting and positive: emoji reactions were available for the first time, and threads were shortly implemented too.
-However, over time the excitement faded away, which prompted the proposal discussed in this CFEP.
+However, over time usability issues hindered effective communication on Element (described below), which prompted the proposal discussed in this CFEP.

 ## Motivation